jameswhoughton/meals/README.md

 The aim of the application is to simplify the process of planning the weekly food shop by providing a single recipe store, a way to assign meals to days and generate a shopping list.

-This is not meant to be used in production (although I plan to use it personally).

 ## Architecture Overview

 The project is split across multiple packages with the business logic located in internal/*.
 I have used the service/repository pattern where the repositories are solely responsible for saving to the data store and the services are responsible for ensuring the data passed to and from the repository is valid.